 mFRR is activated when the deviation in the control area lasts for longer than 15 minutes. mFRR is used to relieve aFRR so that it is once again free to support or restore the availability of FCR should this be necessary. mFRR can be activated automatically or manually.
 In Austria, mFRR is activated manually.

 In order to stabilize the grid frequency using mFRR, it must be possible to activate the control reserve in both directions (increased/reduced generation).
-Therefore a power range is reserved for a possible activation of mFRR.
+A certain power range is reserved for this possible activation of mFRR.

 A supplier who cannot meet the obligation to provide mFRR due to technical problems must inform Austrian Power Grid AG immediately by telephone and also by e-mail.

-In case of non-performance, the catalog of measures applies. (see framework documents mFRR)
+In case of non-performance, the catalogue of measures applies. (see framework documents mFRR)

 If the failure can be attributed to gross negligence or intent, Austrian Power Grid AG can obligate the supplier to pay a contractual penalty and compensation.

 In the event that the contractual obligations are breached repeatedly, Austrian Power Grid AG has the right to terminate the framework agreement with the supplier.

 Generation units that provide mFRR can also carry out numerous scheduled and reserve deliveries.
 It must, however, be ensured that the agreed range for mFRR is verifiably available at all times, i.e. starting from the current operating point, a power increase or a power reduction within the agreed range and quality must be possible at all times.